Gallefray/AnjinScriptLang/README.md

-AnjinScriptLang
+QuackLang
 ===============
-(Yes I know it's not actually a scripting language :D)

-Anjin Scripting Language is a C library and IDE.
+QuackLang (Thanks to metaldemon and Raimonds) is a C library and IDE.
 It's designed to abstract much of the complexity of developing and deploying in C and SDL/openGL.
 The ultimate goal is that developers will be able to write the same code, and then push it to all native platforms and web (planning integration